heysoos/cppn_clip/README.md

 ### Method
 Maximizing the cosine similarity between the CLIP embeddings of the generated image and the target text.

 **Differentiation method:** A single model is used, where the batch dimension is used to sample multiple latent vectors `z`, and can also be used to noise the coordinate space.
-Both methods add noise to model and force it to perform in a broader range.
+Both methods add noise to the model and force it to perform in a broader range.

-**Evolutionary strategy method:** A population of models are evolved using a simple evolutionary strategy (e.g. CMA-ES).
+**Evolutionary strategy method:** A population of models are evolved using an evolutionary strategy (e.g. CMA-ES).

 ### Example
 goal: `a bumblebee`\